The reality is to succeed online you cannot be average.

 If you want to be extraordinary, we first have to determine what is holding you back.
 Do any of these statements sound familiar?

 - You are intimidated by technology — and marketing.

-- Much of what you read about what you have to do to succeed is mind-boggling.
+- Much of what you read in regard to what you have to do to succeed is mind-boggling.

 - You feel overwhelmed with all the demands on your time.

 - Being tied to work all the time is not an option.
 You wonder how to automate some of the necessary tasks.

 - Technology changes so quickly it feels like you cannot keep up.

 - You are concerned about spending money on something you think will just wind up not working as technology keeps evolving.

 So how do we do become remarkable?
 You be unusual and partner with someone who can hold your hand throughout the entire process, be your advocate and guide you along the way.

 I’ve been at this for 24 years which gives me unique insight into how technology and the pace at which it evolves affects business owners.
 Let me share with you several patterns that became clear over the years …